 I had a lot of talks with him from there, just to understand what happened to him.
 It was like talking to a different person- to someone who lost faith and trust in what he had learned.
 Someone who is more frustrated than confused.
 He actually started talking to other riders, expecting that they can help.
 How can they, when they don’t understand neither what the actual problem is, nor to know what the fix is?!
 Then it was on me to tell him what I am thinking the issue is, but held back, cuz’ he might only sees it as a desperate attempt to not to lose him.

 Trust me… I don’t want to even look this way and I actually think he is a loss already because he ‘likes to think’ that this is a good excuse.
-This is some deep shit, you know?!
+This is some deep stuff, you know?!

 So… for the rest of you going into your first track day… It is not about what you’ve learned.
 It will be all about being totally overwhelmed.
 It will narrowing your vision because you are STILL far away from being in control of distraction and fears.
 It is because of high speed and passing’s you’ve never experienced.
 You might still believe that this is all about balls and that sticking to track days does the rest…